 - Capacity (the experience, skills and abilities need to succeed in business),

 - Capital (how much money the applicant is putting into the business),

 - Collateral (can include a mix of physical, financial collateral, and guarantees) and

 - Cash flow (sufficient cash to pay rent, utilities, taxes, wages, suppliers, etc., plus debt and interest, as well as the business owner).

-Business Impact NW issues loans and lines of credit between $5,000 and $350,000 for periods between one and seven years.
+Business Impact NW issues loans and lines of credit between $5,000 and $500,000 for small business loans and up to $750,000 for commercial real estate loans for periods between one and seven years.
 Business Impact NW’s median loan size is $49,000.
 Loans greater than $100,000 are reviewed by an external loan committee.
 In cases where a borrower needs more money than our loan limits will allow, Business Impact NW can participate with another lender to provide financing for the amount between what banks and other lenders are willing to lend and what the borrower needs.

 As a non-profit lender, Business Impact NW’s sets its interest rates and fees to cover its cost of funds and repayment risk, plus a small margin for operating expenses.
 Business Impact NW does not compete with commercial loan providers, and generally offers slightly higher interest rates than banks (though significantly better terms than credit cards or online lenders).
 Fees charged are comparable to other lenders.
 Our loan officers can provide you with an estimate of fees and interest rate based on your loan request.
 Borrowers are encouraged to apply with their own financial institution first.
 If they are not able to provide financing, Business Impact NW may be able to help.